shikhu51197/url-Shortner/README.md

 # Tests
 ---
 $ Backend API:
-  Write unit tests using testing libraries like Mocha Jest , and Postman.
+  Write unit tests using testing libraries like Mocha Jest, and Postman.

 $ Frontend (if applicable):
   Write unit tests using Jest and React Testing Library.